-There are several advantages of grounding theories in such abstract ways.
+There are several advantages of grounding theories in an abstract, cybernetic way.
 One advantage is the applicability of the theory to system relying on different physical implementation e.g., brain vs. other organs, artificial intelligence algorithms, control systems, etc. Another advantage is the ability to detect what is missing in our current theories.
 In fact, an important contribution of practopoietic theory is the insight that our classical approach to organization of the brain — based on neural networks and the learning mechanisms for the connectivity of those networks — is not sufficient.
 One additional adaptive mechanism is needed and only then can we explain or mimic biological-like intelligence.
 The formal theory is presented in this paper downloadable from arXiv.org.

 For those who need to strengthen their ability to think in terms of cybernetics, I can recommend the following review paper on cybernetic theory.